JonathanShah/jonathanshah.github.io/_posts/2023-02-11-MNIST-AUDIO.md

 # 1 Convert audio files to spectograms

-In order to convert the audio samples.
-The code below uses the wave and pylab library to extract sound information and frame rate from each file and save the result as a spectrogram.
-This turns the audio file into an image, a much more familiar problem to solve.
+In order to convert the audio samples to spectrograms there are a few ingredients needed to make the conversion.

 ```
 def get_wav_info(wav_file):